The Project

 What I Learned

-This project hammered in the importance of scope management.
+This project hammered in the importance of scoping for polish.
 I planned tightly, prioritized essentials, and actually finished early, a rarity in game jams.
 If I had more time, I’d expand with more microgames, but I’m proud of how polished it feels given the timeframe

 Why I did this project